nicobast/locusmental_wp1_tasks/README.md

           - If your environment is set up outside of the project folder, the task will not run correctly.
 Adjust the paths in the config.json to point to the correct directories.
 The paths in this file need to be accurate to avoid errors in loading resources or devices.
           - If your environment is in the your project folder, then you can modify the config.json and delete the environment and task paths.
       - Modify paths to tasks accordingly
-      - Monitor & Audio Settings: Configure display and sound settings as needed.
+      - Monitor & Audio Settings: Configure display and sound settings specific to your device.
-      - Testmode: TRUE/FALSE testmode depending on your requirements(eyetracker available or not)
+      - Testmode: TRUE/FALSE testmode depending on your requirements (testmode = TRUE uses mouse as gaze information)

   * Run the Task
       - Execute the Runner script.